 Then, over a spectacular mountain pass with beach views to a prawn lunch in a beachside café where the waiter gets confused and everyone eats everyone else’s lunch.
 Into Hue finally – the veritable long and winding road.
 I run a bath and sink into it.
 No hot water.
 Dinner is in a restaurant run by half of a feuding deaf and mute family.
 The other half run the rival establishment over the road.
 It’s satay (ruined by fish sauce) and rice paper pancakes.

-A quick meal before the train; interesting menu – fox, bat, snake, frog, eel. we climb frenetically onto the train which only stops for a very short while and takes no prisoners.
+A quick meal before the next leg of our journey; interesting menu – fox, bat, snake, frog, eel.
+We climb frenetically into the carriage; the train only stops for a very short while and takes no prisoners.
 Terese has told us what order we are to board in, so we can get straight into our compartments.
 We climb on (literally – up a very high ladder) to be knocked flat by Gary, who is determined he will not be the one to be left behind.

 I munch processed cheese (this country is full of triangles) and play the truth game with the girls and Fern again.
 This time I buy into Malcolm’s card game and after an hour’s heavy gambling at Newmarket emerge 30,000 dong to the good.
 I declare it is bedtime and repair to my compartment, to find the girls much the worse for beer and in no mood for sleep.
 We sing lots of love songs badly and are joined by Irish Bruce and Chris who stand in the corridor and make sure no-one else goes to sleep either while they render “Nights in White Satin” At last another very bad night’s sleep.
 The train arrives in Hanoi unexpectedly on time and I have to dress in a mad rush and leap off.